COVID-19 Updates: uc.edu/publichealth

 - Full time and part time employees of the University of Cincinnati.
 Membership shall be open to academic advisors, counselors, faculty, administrators, and others interested in academic advising.

-- All members shall be eligible to attend meetings, vote, hold office, and are entitled to all the services and benefits provided by UCUAADA.
+- All members shall be eligible to attend meetings, vote, hold office, and are entitled to all the services and benefits provided by UCAADA.

 - Registration.
 Eligible full time and part time employees must register with the secretary of the organization by providing contact information in order to become members.

-- Dues - There are no fees associated with UCUAADA membership.
+- Dues - There are no fees associated with UCAADA membership.

 Article VI.
 Meetings of the Membership